joshcampbell/markov/PLAN.md

 A probability table is a hash.
 Each hash value is a word occuring in the source text.
 Each hash key is a tuple containing a count of occurences of that word at 0 and nested probability table at 1.

 When building a table, you should limit the maximum depth.
 For every word, you will need to

+# Ideas

+- Use chunks of existing texts to fill in a predefined meter.
+- Twitter & IRC Bots
+- Large-scale subjective analysis via mechanical turk or something
+-